Surety Bonds for California DBE Contractors: How Bonding Works

 Bonding capacity is often the biggest barrier for small DBE contractors trying to bid on larger projects.
-This guide covers how surety bonds work, the SBA bond guarantee program, and how to improve your bondability.
+This is an educational guide for firms that are already DBE-certified or working through certification: what each bond type does, how the SBA Surety Bond Guarantee Program works, and what sureties look at when they evaluate your firm.

 Why Bonding Matters for DBE Firms